e-sensing/sitstalks/README.md

 classifying image time series obtained from earth observation data cubes.
 This repository contains presentations associated to the SITS project.

+These presentations are available under a [Creative Commons BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Credit must be given to the creator.
+Only noncommercial uses of the work are permitted.
+Adaptations must be shared under the same terms.

 ## Presentations associated to the SITS project

 1. [Introduction to